Those that pioneer new life science solutions have a different risk profile.

 A property loss is devastating to any business but companies in the biotechnology or life sciences field are more exposed than most businesses.
 Laboratory environments, clean rooms, specialized storage equipment, spoilage, laboratory animals, research data are all exposed and the standard insurance policy will not cover a life science company’s true loss if there was a catastrophic event.
 The true exposure of a biotechnology firm is in the value of the lost work and the recovery time.
 Winters-Oliver can make sure you understand this exposure and help you plan accordingly.

 Storing information in an electronic format allows for collaboration as well as the ability to do complex processing that is required in the life science arena.
 It also opens a business up to cyber-attacks and the loss of personally identifiable information, particularly when a company is doing clinical trials.
 Winters- Oliver understands this risk and can help arrange coverage for Network and Security Liability, Communications and Media Liability, Regulatory Defense, Crisis Management Expense, and Security Breach Remediation.

 Directors and Officers Liability

 Being funded by a venture capitalist or angel investor is the day most life science start-ups hope will come.
-But even the company that is boot strapping their efforts needs the protection of a Directors and Officers Liability policy.
+But even the company that is bootstrapping its efforts needs the protection of a Directors and Officers Liability policy.
 Bringing on board members, even unpaid board members can be challenging if without Directors and Officers Liability insurance.
-Whether you are still in pre-revenue stage or a mature company, Winters Oliver can help you understand this unique coverage and obtain the proper limits to protect investors, board members, and executives.
+Whether you are still in the pre-revenue stage or a mature company, Winters Oliver can help you understand this unique coverage and obtain the proper limits to protect investors, board members, and executives.